St Ethelburga's Bishopsgate: History

 It suffered modest bomb damage during the Blitz of the Second World War and was restored in 1953.
 In 1993, the church was half destroyed when a massive IRA bomb exploded 7 metres from the church, devastating Bishopsgate and causing an estimated £350 million worth of damage.
-An evangelical faction of the Church of England proposed to demolish St Ethelburga's in the aftermath but, following a sustained public outcry, it was rebuilt to its original plan, though much changed internally.
+An evangelical faction of the Church of England proposed to demolish St Ethelburga's in the aftermath but, following a sustained public outcry, it was rebuilt to its original plan, though much changed inside.

 Description

 The church's tiny interior comprises a nave and aisle divided by an arcade.
-Most of the original fittings were destroyed by the 1993 bombing although they were not as old as the church, dating from the early 20th century, being the work of Ninian Comper.
-One of the more notable survivals is the curious 19th-century font, which is inscribed with one of the longest known palindromes, written in Greek: ΝΙΨΟΝ ΑΝΟΜΗΜΑΤΑ ΜΗ ΜΟΝΑΝ ΟΨΙΝ, which translates as "Cleanse [your] transgressions, not only [your] face".
+Most of the original fittings were destroyed by the 1993 bombing although they were not as old as the church.
+Dating from the early 20th century, they were the work of Ninian Comper.
+One of the more notable surviving elements is the curious 19th-century font, which is inscribed with one of the longest known palindromes, written in Greek: ΝΙΨΟΝ ΑΝΟΜΗΜΑΤΑ ΜΗ ΜΟΝΑΝ ΟΨΙΝ, which translates as "Cleanse [your] transgressions, not only [your] face".

 The church was designated a Grade I listed building on 4 January 1950, and its reconstruction retains the listing.